ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The `"__cmwc_t"` key functions similar to an EAT profile claim (see {{Section 4.3.2 of -rats-eat}}), but at a higher level.
 It can be used to indicate basics like CBOR serialization and COSE algorithms just as a profile in EAT does.
+It provides a namespace in which the collection labels are interpreted.
 At the higher level, it can be used to describe the allowed CMW collection assembly (this is somewhat parallel to the way EAT profiles indicate which claims are required and/or allowed).
 For an example of a `"__cmwc_t"` that is defined for a bundle of endorsements and reference values, see {{Section 4.3.1 of -rats-corim}}.